 Journal entries don’t have to be complete sentences or have perfect grammar and spelling.
 It’s fine to use bullet points or even draw.

-Keep Growing Your Teen’s Faith
+6 Ways To Keep Growing Your Teen’s Faith

 When we combine the two: gratitude + journaling, we have a powerful tool for spiritual growth.
 It becomes more than just a place to list things we are thankful for.
 It’s a place to slow down and reflect.